m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## New in Version 1.4.0
+## New in Version 1.5.0

-- Improved file naming: Output files now take their name by the mapped folder and include timestamps (YYYY-MM-DD_HH-MM) for better organization.
-- Enhanced performance and readability of the folder hierarchy generation process.
-- Consistent file naming between initial save and "Save with new name" option.
+- Added AI-optimized structure option for more efficient token usage with AI language models

 ## License